darvester/darvester/README.md

 - Users' avatar URL

 All as nested JSON in `harvested.db` (SQLite).
 Select data with `id` as user ID (Snowflake)
+- You can access this data through Discord by using the command `,select [USER ID]` (see screenshots below)
 > Example: `SELECT data FROM users WHERE id = 503791522401381355`

 ---